-Article 368, in Part XX of the Constitution, deals with the powers of Parliament to amend the Constitution and its procedure.
+In part XX of the Constitution, Article 368 deals with the Parliament’s authority to amend the Constitution and its process.

-The procedure laid down for its amendment is neither as easy as in Britain nor as difficult as in USA.
+The process set for its modification is not as easy as it is in Britain nor as complicated as it is in the USA.

-The Indian Constitution is neither flexible nor rigid but a synthesis of both.
+The Indian Constitution is not a flexible or static constitution but a combination of both.

-The procedure for the amendment of the Constitution as laid down in Article 368 is as follows:
+The process for amending the Constitution as laid out in Article 368 is as follows:

-An amendment of the Constitution can be initiated only by the introduction of a bill for the purpose in either House of Parliament and not in the state legislatures.
+An amendment to the Constitution may only be enacted by presenting a bill in either House of Parliament and not in the state legislatures, for the purpose.

-The bill can be introduced either by a minister or by a private member and does not require prior permission of the president.
+The bill may be presented by either a minister or a private member, and does not require the president’s prior approval.

-The bill must be passed in each House by a special majority, that is, a majority (that is, more than 50 per cent) of the total membership of the House and a majority of two-thirds of the members of the House present and voting.
+The bill will be approved by a special majority of each Chamber, that is to say, a majority (that is, more than 50%) of the House’s overall representation and a two-third majority of the members of the House present and voting.

-Each House must pass the bill separately.
-In case of a disagreement between the two Houses, there is no provision for holding a joint sitting of the two Houses for the purpose of deliberation and passage of the bill.
+Each House will independently pass the bill.
+In the case of a dispute between the two houses, no provision is made for holding a joint sitting of the two houses for the purpose of deliberating and passing the legislation.

-If the bill seeks to amend the federal provisions of the Constitution, it must also be ratified by the legislatures of half of the states by a simple majority, that is, a majority of the members of the House present and voting.
+If the bill aims to amend the federal provisions, it must also be approved by the legislators of each of the states by a clear majority, that is to say, majority of the House representatives present and vote.

-He can neither withhold his assent to the bill nor return the bill for reconsideration of the Parliament.
+He can not withdraw his assent to the bill, nor will he return the bill to the Parliament for reconsideration.